-54. The proposed operational boundary for external debt (excluding landfill) is based on the same estimates as the authorised limit, but without the additional headroom for unusual and unexpected cash movements.
-It is set at the projected level of external debt at the end of the year this being the level of anticipated capital financing requirement.
-This is clearly subject to the timing of borrowing decisions.
+54. The proposed operational boundary or projected level of external debt (excluding landfill) is initially set at the anticipated level of the Capital Financing Requirement at the end of each year.
+This will be subject to the level and timing of borrowing decisions.

-2014/15 2015/16 2016/17 2017/18
+2015/16 2016/17 2017/18 2018/19

 £m £m £m £m

-Boundary for external borrowing and other long-term liabilities 470 743 779 786
+Boundary for external borrowing and other long-term liabilities 665 738 750 757

-55. The Council's actual external debt represented by borrowing at 31 March 2014 was £473 million, with no significant other long-term liabilities.
+55. The Council's actual external debt represented by borrowing at 31 March 2015 was £470 million, with no significant other long-term liabilities.
+The Council's external debt increased significantly in April 2015 due to the £187 million payment of the HRA subsidy buyout payment.